CSE237SP2022/project-hofstra_shangold_wang/README.md

 ## Statistics Branch
+What user stories were completed this iteration?
+I have finished a class that calculateese basic statistics/summary of an String array input including the word count and the first longest word.

+What user stories do you intend to complete next iteration? making methods that calculate more advanced statistics/summary of the String array input such as the total number of characters or all longest words if there is a tie.

+Is there anything that you implemented but doesn't currently work?
+No, I believe everything works currently.

+What commands are needed to compile and run your code from the command line?
+None

 ## Start Script
 What user stories were completed this iteration?
 I'm currently developing a bash script that will start/run the java program from the command line